pwarnimont/filmdb2/README.md

 ```

 Feel free to extend the platform with additional reporting, camera inventory, or bulk import/export utilities using the provided foundations.

+## Recent UI refresh

+The application shell and auth screens now use a gradient/glassmorphism theme to reduce the stark white appearance.
+Film roll list pages highlight key collection statistics, and the admin area adopts the new accent colors for a cohesive look.